Career Quiz and Most Suitable Personality.

 The Builders and The Thinkers

-People who are suitable for to be An Avionics Technician like work activities that include practical, hands-on problems and solutions.
+People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Set up and operate ground support and test equipment to perform functional flight tests of electrical and electronic systems.
+- Set up and operate ground support and test equipment to perform functional flight tests of electrical and electronic systems.

 Find out more about what Avionics Technicians do at work.